BradHutchings/Mmojo-Server-v2/docs/301-Update-Local-Mmojo-Server-Repo.md

 We have a script in `$HOME/scripts` to update the repo and copy any updated `mm-` scripts:
 ```
 . mm-environment-variables.sh
-mm-update-local-repo.sh
+mm-update-local-mmojo-server-repo.sh
 . mm-environment-variables.sh
 ```

 ---
 ### Proceed
 - **Next:** [302.
 Download Models](302-Download-Models.md)
-- **Previous:** This is the first article in this section.
+- **Previous:** This is the first step in this section.
 - **Up:** [300.
 Gather Build Pieces](300-Gather-Build-Pieces.md)

 ---